monk-after-90s/AsyncGear/README.md

 *Attention!
 Do not use it before you do understand the parameter!*

 This parameter is used in such a scene, object 'Tom' enters 'sleep' activating 2 friends to be ready to call him 'awaken' 9 hours later.
 So 9 hours later, 'Tom' would have to be set twice to 'awaken' then could really be awaken.
-Its hard to awake him, haha.
+It's hard to awake him, haha.

 slot_num means that only after slot_num times Gear(obj)